IDMNYU/CreativeCoding_LadyK_Fall_2022_Section_A/Syllabus.md

 ## Course Structure

-This is a hybrid course - both lecture and studio; online: synchronously (together at the same time) and asynchronously (different times/not at the same time).
+This is a hybrid course - both lecture and studio.
 Students will work on individual projects and group collaborations.
 Work will be completed both inside and outside of the class.
 Class will be a mix of lectures, class discussion, Show & Tell, workshops/challenges, studio time and critiques.
 Guest critics may be present.

 The course can be broken down into 3 sections throughout the semester: programming basics, Object Orientated Programming (OOP), and advance topics (automation/behaviors, using addons - JSON, API’s, Arduino, Computer Vision, Sound, etc).